spencerk/spencerk.github.io/_pages/about.md

 I’m an engineering leader with over 20 years of experience guiding and supporting digital transformation and innovation in museums and cultural institutions.

-At The Metropolitan Museum of Art I serve as Senior Manager of Application Development, where I lead a team responsible for modernizing [metmuseum.org](https://www.metmuseum.org) through transition fromv legacy systems to a modern cloud-based architecture.
+At The Metropolitan Museum of Art I serve as Senior Manager of Application Development, where I lead a team responsible for modernizing [metmuseum.org](https://www.metmuseum.org) through transition from legacy systems to a modern cloud-based architecture.

 In earlier roles at the Met, I helped design and build the ETL pipelines and APIs behind the museum’s collection pages and [Open Access](https://www.metmuseum.org/about-the-met/policies-and-documents/open-access), and managed the mobile ecosystem—including The Met App, Audio Guide, and in-gallery interactives.